Wasp Nests - Identification And What To Do About Them

 image showing that Within a few weeks, the same nest is no longer active, and is beginning to look a little ragged.Above: Within a few weeks, the nest is no longer active, and is beginning to look a little ragged.

-For a couple of years, we had a nest in our compost heap.
-At that time, the composter was made of plastic, and close to the back door of the house.
+For a couple of years, we had a nest in our compost bin that was close to the back door of the house.
 There were wasps going in and out all the time.
-I am especially tolerant, however, and didn’t worry about the nest.
-I simply stopped using the composter for some months.
+I am especially tolerant, however, and didn’t worry, I simply stopped using the composter for some months.
+Fortunately we were not stung.

 Later, we dismantled the compost bin, and moved it to another area of the garden.
-The wasps did not come back.
+The wasps did not return.
 We then acquired a larger compost bin, and bumble bees moved in, and successfully reared workers, males and new queens :).

 Another common place to see wasp nests, and sometimes an occasional hibernating queen or two, is in the loft or attic.